thliebig/openEMS-Project/doc-src/concepts/properties.rst

 Properties
 ============

-*Properties* defines the material or simulation properties of geometrical shapes (known as *primitives*).
+*Properties* define the material or simulation behaviors of geometrical shapes (known as *primitives*).
 A *property* can be a metal, a thin conducting sheet, a dielectric metarial, a magnetic material, or a lumped element (resistor, capacitor, inductor).